Overv/Open.GL/content/articles-en/transformations.md

 	GLint uniView = glGetUniformLocation(shaderProgram, "view");
 	glUniformMatrix4fv(uniView, 1, GL_FALSE, glm::value_ptr(view));

 To create the view transformation, GLM offers the useful `glm::lookAt` function that simulates a moving camera.
-The first parameter specifies the position of the camera, the second the point centered on-screen and the third the `up` axis.
-Up here is defined as the Z axis, which implies that the XY plane is the "ground".
+The first parameter specifies the position of the camera, the second the point to be centered on-screen and the third the `up` axis.
+Here `up` is defined as the Z axis, which implies that the XY plane is the "ground".

 	glm::mat4 proj = glm::perspective(45.0f, 800.0f / 600.0f, 1.0f, 10.0f);
 	GLint uniProj = glGetUniformLocation(shaderProgram, "proj");